WINE

 Try: Allan Scott, Kim Crawford, TWR (Te Whare Ra)

 Sauvignon Blanc is a beloved white wine grape varietal with a range of options available from different regions around the world.
 Whether you crave the zesty and citrusy flavors of Marlborough, the elegant subtlety of the Loire Valley, or something in between, there is a Sauvignon Blanc out there to suit your palate.
-With its crisp acidity and refreshing character, this wine pairs perfectly with a variety of dishes, such as roasted vegetables, tangy goat cheese, or grilled seafood.
+With its crisp acidity and refreshing character, this wine pairs perfectly with a variety of dishes.
+Try roasted vegetables, tangy goat cheese, or grilled seafood.
 No matter your preferences, there’s a Sauvignon Blanc waiting to be discovered that will please your palate and leave you wanting more.

 Share: